 For one, the screws used for your tuners are small and in many cases easily stripped.
 Secondly in the case of the tuner button screw, when tightened the button rests against a washer (see image above) that is used to control the amount of friction e.g. how easy or hard the tuning button is to turn.

-If you over-tighten the tuner it can become much harder to turn and the washer might also split.
+If you over-tighten the tuner it can become more difficult to turn and the washer might also split.
 If too loose, tuning stability may be affected.

 A guitar setup mostly involves the neck and includes checking and adjusting the guitar’s neck relief, maintaining the nut, checking and adjusting the guitar’s action and intonation, and maintaining the fretwork.